-Lake Skadar Montenegro: Exploring The Balkans’ Largest Lake
+How To Explore Lake Skadar Montenegro: The Largest Lake In The Balkans

 Lake Skadar Geography

-Named after the town of Shkoder in northern Albania, Lake Skadar straddles the Montengro-Albania border, located a quick drive from both Podgorica and Budva on the Adriatic Sea coast.
+Named after the town of Shkoder in northern Albania, Lake Skadar straddles the Montenegro-Albania border, located a quick drive from both Podgorica and Budva on the Adriatic Sea coast.
 Imaginative people might recognize in its shape the shape of a dolphin—the tail and about two-thirds of the dolphin’s body lie in Montenegro, while the head and nose lie in Albania.
-The Montenegrin part of Lake Skadar is protected as a national park, known logically as Lake Skadar National Park.
-The Albanian part is a managed nature reserve.

-Home to several threatened animals species, Lake Skadar is entirely protected, as a national park in Montenegro and a nature reserve in Albania.
+Home to several threatened animal species, Lake Skadar is entirely protected as a national park in Montenegro and a nature reserve in Albania.
 It is part of the Ramsar List of Wetlands of International Importance and has been nominated for UNESCO World Heritage status.